dev-xiligroup/wp-child-themes/README.md

 The twentythirteen-xili is visible at http://2013.extend.xiligroup.org

-*Prerequistes* : xili-language plugin must be activated.
+*Prerequisites* : xili-language plugin must be activated.
 The plugin is available here : http://wordpress.org/plugins/xili-language/

 2014-01-28